TanmayJDesai/Map-Function-Creation-using-LinkedLists/README.md

 When a brand new Map is created as a copy of an existing Map, enough new nodes must be allocated to hold a duplicate of the original list.
 Assignment operator
 When an existing Map (the left-hand side) is assigned the value of another Map (the right-hand side), the result must be that the left-hand side object is a duplicate of the right-hand side object, with no memory leak of list nodes (i.e. no list node from the old value of the left-hand side should be still allocated yet inaccessible).
-Notice that there is now no a priori limit on the maximum number of key/value pairs in the Map (so insertOrUpdate should always return true).
-Notice also that, as in Homework 1, if a Map has a size of n, then the values of the first parameter to the three-parameter form of get for which that function retrieves a key and a value (that were previously inserted by a call to insert) and returns true are 0, 1, 2, …, n−1; for other values, it returns false without setting its second and third parameters.
-This is the same visible behavior as in Homework 1.
-For example:

         Map msd;  // KeyType is std::string, ValueType is double msd.insert("ccc", 80);